Best ways to share files securely of 2024

 SyncThing uses TLS to protect data in transit, which combined with the open BitTorrent protocol makes for ultra-secure communications.
 Another advantage of using TLS is that SyncThing can make use of digital certificates to authenticate devices, so only those you authorize can access your data.

-The fact that there's no central server, as is the case with all major cloud storage providers also makes your data much harder to seize or be stolen.
+The fact that there's no central server, as is the case with all major cloud storage providers, means that your data is much harder to be seized or stolen by a nebulous third party.

 True to its name, SyncThing is designed to sync files between devices, not share them with other users.
 You can get around this by setting up folders specifically to share with other people, then adding files to them so that they can be synced to other devices but this means you have to take the time to learn all the app's features.